Thirdpresence-Open/thirdpresence-ad-sdk-ios/README.md

 #### Copying the source code

-- Clone this Github repository to your machine
+- Clone or download this Github repository to your machine
 - Open XCode project of your application

 - Drag and drop ThirdpresenceAdSDK folder to the Project Navigator in the XCode and add the source to required targets.
 Make sure to check 'Create groups' option.